Ibrahim-Azhar77/how-to-convert-paper-documents-into-digital-files/README.md

 Cloud storage also helps protect files if your computer gets damaged.

 ## Common Problems While Scanning Documents
-**- Blurry or unclear scans –** Low resolution or dirty scanner glass can reduce scan quality.
+- **Blurry or unclear scans** – Low resolution or dirty scanner glass can reduce scan quality.
-**- Large file sizes – ** High-quality scans often create files that take more storage space.
+- **Large file sizes** – High-quality scans often create files that take more storage space.
-**- Scanner not detecting the computer –** Loose connections or outdated drivers may prevent detection.
+- **Scanner not detecting the computer** – Loose connections or outdated drivers may prevent detection.
-**- Crooked or tilted pages –** Incorrect paper placement can make scanned pages look uneven.
+- **Crooked or tilted pages** – Incorrect paper placement can make scanned pages look uneven.
-**- Dark shadows on scanned documents –** Dust, folds, or improper lid closing can create shadows.
+- **Dark shadows on scanned documents** – Dust, folds, or improper lid closing can create shadows.
-**- Slow scanning speed –** High DPI settings or old hardware can slow down the scanning process.
+- **Slow scanning speed** – High DPI settings or old hardware can slow down the scanning process.
-**- Scanner paper jam issues –** Multiple pages or damaged paper may get stuck in the scanner.
+- **Scanner paper jam issues** – Multiple pages or damaged paper may get stuck in the scanner.
-**- Missing text or cut-off edges –** Incorrect alignment can cause parts of the document to be missing.
+- **Missing text or cut-off edges** – Incorrect alignment can cause parts of the document to be missing.
-**- Poor color quality in scanned images –** Wrong color settings may affect image appearance.
+- **Poor color quality in scanned images** – Wrong color settings may affect image appearance.
-**- Scanned files not saving properly –** Software errors or low storage space can stop files from saving.
+- **Scanned files not saving properly** – Software errors or low storage space can stop files from saving.

 ## Benefits of Converting Paper Documents into Digital Files
 Converting paper documents into digital files offers many advantages: